Andryz90/HackRomProject/docs/tutorials/how_to_testing_system.md

         TURN { MOVE(player, MOVE_STUN_SPORE); } // 3.
     } SCENE {
         ANIMATION(ANIM_TYPE_MOVE, MOVE_STUN_SPORE, player);
-        MESSAGE("The opposing Wobbuffet is paralyzed, so it may be unable to move!"); // 4 STATUS_ICON(opponent, paralysis: TRUE); // 4.
+        MESSAGE("The opposing Wobbuffet is paralyzed, so it may be unable to move! "); // 4 STATUS_ICON(opponent, paralysis: TRUE); // 4.
     }
 }